 If you have any questions regarding our camera or lenses that haven’t been answered in this post then please ask them in the comments section of this blog post and I will be sure to answer them and add them into the post for others to find.

-These photography samples were taken on The Broad Walk in Regent’s Park, London, England and Cornwall, England.
+The original comparison photography samples within this blog post were taken on The Broad Walk in Regent’s Park, London, England and Cornwall, England.

 Do more on & for the planet, Gabriella